 Finally, we compare our approach with a set of baselines in the simulation.
-We select four baselines from prior work: Robust, which consists of a policy trained without access to environment factors or body parameters [34], [33]; SysID, which directly predicts the ground-truth parameters e_t [35] instead of the low-dimensional intrinsics vector; LTF, which essentially is a robust policy with an error integration as additional inputs [32]; and L1, a model-based adaptive controller which estimates and compensates the difference between the nominal and observed states to achieve adaptive control [13], [4], [17].
+We select four baselines from prior work: Robust, which consists of a policy trained without access to environment factors or body parameters [35], [34]; SysID, which directly predicts the ground-truth parameters e_t [36] instead of the low-dimensional intrinsics vector; LTF, which essentially is a robust policy with an error integration as additional inputs [33]; and \mathcal{L}1 , a model-based adaptive controller which estimates and compensates the difference between the nominal and observed states to achieve adaptive control [11], [4], [15].
 We keep the same architecture and hyperparameters as ours for all learning-based baselines.
 Similarly to real-world experiments, we evaluate on the task of stabilization.
 The testing ranges are listed in Table I. We rank the methods according to the success rate, the average height error, and the tracking performance.
-At the beginning
+At the beginning of each experiment, the quadcopter is spawned with a random orientation, a random position in x-y of [-1,1] and [0.5, 2.5]

-Fig. 4: We analyze the change in behaviour of our policy as we incrementally add total 290g payloads to our quadcopter.
+Fig. 4: We analyze the change in behaviour of our policy as we incrementally add total 290g payloads to our largequad.
 We plot all 6 components of the intrinsics vector \hat{z}t predicted by the adaptation module.
 We see that changes in intrinsics are strongly correlated with disturbances applied to the quadcopter, indicating that the added payloads have been detected by the adaptation module.
 When the payload is added, the quadcopter first sinks and then recovers to the normal motion.
 The plotted components of the intrinsics vector change in response to the disturbance, from which we know the adaptation period takes around 2s.